What is the policy for trash containers?

 |City permit is required prior to ACC approval if any one of the following apply:||ACC approval is required if any one of the following apply||ACC approval is not required if all of the following apply:|

-To make the process easier, the Castle Rock ACC has pre-approved the following products, available from Home Depot and Sam's Club.
+To make the process easier, the Castle Rock ACC has pre-approved the following product, available from Lowes.

 Pre-Approved Placement and Screening

 The Castle Rock ACC has pre-approved the placement of only the above sheds, provided that they meet the setbacks for the primary structure.
 The shed must be at the back of the house, between the sides of the house, such that it is not visible from the street when looking down the side of the house.
 In addition to the placement requirements, the ACC requests that the homeowner plants large plants such as elephant grass or trees that will screen the structure.
 ONLY the sheds listed above as pre-approved can be placed without ACC approval.
 NO substitutions, different model numbers, color changes, other sizes, or any other variants are allowed without ACC approval.

 These diagrams indicate where pre-approved sheds may be placed, without requiring additional ACC approval:

 Criteria for Sheds Not on the Pre-Approval List

 The Castle Rock ACC uses the following criteria when considering sheds not on the pre-approval list:

 - According to the City of College Station, the shed must be less than 120 sq. feet unless the appropriate permit is obtained from the city in advance